 Council has established the Better Brisbane Proposal initiative, assisting with problems or addressing opportunities for Brisbane that will enhance Council's services.
 Ideas will represent value for money and contribute to Brisbane Vision 2031.

 Whether you're a resident, entrepreneur, business owner, not-for-profit organisation or academic, Council is open to collaborating on any idea that helps make Brisbane even better.

-Before getting started, read the guide to Better Brisbane Proposals (PDF - 220kb), to help assess the suitability of your proposal and guide you through the process.
+Before getting started, read the guide to Better Brisbane Proposals to help assess the suitability of your proposal and guide you through the process:

 When you’re ready to submit your proposal you can complete the online submission form.

 When submitting a Better Brisbane Proposal, Council will: